 The Alexander Technique is a simple and practical method for self-improvement and self-help.
 Anyone can benefit.
 Poise, vitality and coordination improve.
 Breathing and speaking become easier.
 Movement becomes freer, lighter and more enjoyable.

-You can use the Alexander Technique
+You can use the Alexander Technique to perform better

 Performers can improve stamina, increase clarity of perception, free up spontaneity and manage stage fright.
 Sports people can improve flexibility, timing and efficiency, to be on form more consistently.
 With the Alexander technique, you learn to understand the basis of coordination and how to attend to process.